derekma666/Data_Sci_Portfolio/README.md

 **Description:**

-In this project, disaster data were analyzed from Figure Eight to build a model for an API which classifies disaster messages.
+In this project, disaster data were analyzed to build a model for an API which classifies disaster messages.

 The datasets adopted real messages that were sent during disaster events.
 A machine learning pipline with multi-output classifier were built to categorize these event to reach out for a relevant relief agency.